vbhat1976/terraform-workshop/exercises/10/README.md

 What if you work on a team where different people will run terraform at different times from different places?
 This would mean you'd need to share your state file in some way.
-Some people have done it as encrypted local files in source control, but this is generally frowned upon.
+Some people have done it as encrypted local files in source control, but this is generally not maintainable or scalable.
 So, enter the idea of central remote options for storing your state files.

 Since this course is about Terraform in AWS specifically, let's look at the relevant option that Terraform provides: S3